 There are actually three different pier locations.

-Punta Langosta is located right downtown and after leaving the ship and walking towards the city down the dock, you will go over an overpass into a shopping mall.
+Punta Langosta (used by Disney, NCL, MSC, Oceania, Silversea, Marella Cruises) , is located right downtown and after leaving the ship and walking towards the city down the dock, you will go over an overpass into a shopping mall.
 You are right in the heart of downtown Cozumel.
 One can also take a ferry to Playa Del Carmen.
+Always get a one-way ticket as the different ferry companies do not accept each other's tickets.
+The companies are Winjet and Ultramar's.
+The ferry ride can be a little rough!

-The International Pier is about a 10-minute taxi ride south of town (you can walk it in about 30 minutes right along the coastline, but if it is hot, take a taxi.)
+The International Pier (used by Royal Caribbean and Celebrity cruise ships, consisting of two piers, is about a 10-minute taxi ride south of town, you can walk it in about 30 minutes right along the coastline, but if it is hot, take a taxi.
 If the lines are really long just get out of the taxi line and walk out the exit of the pier to the street - turn left and walk toward the El Cid La Ceiba Hotel.
 There are taxis coming from town trying to get into the pier and they are thrilled to get a fare without having to get in the long line of cars at the pier.

-The third pier (Puerto Maya) is just beyond the International Pier and has the same dynamics.
+The third pier, Puerto Maya, ( used by cruise lines sailing under Carnival Corporation flag) consisting of three piers, is just beyond the International Pier and has the same dynamics.

 Finally, when there are too many ships in port, some ships will anchor outside and tender into the Punta Langosta pier.